spring-guides/tut-spring-security-and-angular-js/single/README.md

 GET  | /user                     | 200 | JSON authenticated user
 GET  | /resource                 | 200 | JSON greeting

-The responses that are marked "ignored" above are HTML responses received by Angular in an XHR call, and since we aren't processing that data the HTML is effectively dropped on the floor.
-An exception is that we do look for an authenticated user in the case of the "/user" resource, but since it isn't there in the first call, the response is dropped.
+The responses that are marked "ignored" above are HTML responses received by Angular in an XHR call, and since we aren't processing that data the HTML is dropped on the floor.
+We do look for an authenticated user in the case of the "/user" resource, but since it isn't there in the first call, the response is dropped.

 Look more closely at the requests and you will see that they all have cookies.
 If you start with a clean browser (e.g. incognito in Chrome), the very first request has no cookies going off to the server, but the server sends back "Set-Cookie" for "JSESSIONID" (the regular `HttpSession`) and "X-XSRF-TOKEN" (the CRSF cookie that we set up above).
 Subsequent requests all have those cookies, and they are important: the application doesn't work without them, and they are providing some really basic security features (authentication and CSRF protection).
 The values of the cookies change when the user authenticates (after the POST) and this is another important security feature (preventing [session fixation attacks](http://en.wikipedia.org/wiki/Session_fixation)).

+> Note: it is not adequate for CSRF protection to rely on a cookie being sent back to the server because cookies can be
+> tampered with.
+Since in our application the CSRF token is sent to the client as a cookie we will see it being sent
+> back automatically by the browser, but it is the header that provides the protection.

 ## Help, How is My Application Going to Scale?